Jitpomi/ferrisup/README.md

 ferrisup scale --project=my_project
 ```

-This transformation feature intelligently:
+When fully implemented, this transformation feature will intelligently:
-- Converts binaries to libraries when appropriate
+- Convert binaries to libraries when appropriate
-- Preserves your existing code
+- Preserve your existing code
-- Adds only the components you need
+- Add only the components you need
-- Updates your workspace configuration
+- Update your workspace configuration

 ## Project Structure